hgdeoro/py-arduino/README.md

 A **web interface** is in progress, but fully functional.
 See the [Web-Interface wiki page](https://github.com/hgdeoro/py-arduino-proxy/wiki/Web-Interface) for instructions and screenshots.

 *Unresolved issues: currently, there are problems when working with interrupts, since characters may be lost if an interrupt occurs while reading the serial with Serial.read().
-This is an inherent problem of serial communication of Arduino, but may be fixed in next versions of Py-Arduino-Proxy if a work-around is found.*
+This is an inherent problem of serial communication of Arduino, but may be fixed in next versions of PyArduinoProxy if a work-around is found.*

 Installation